prachi-kCoder/NeetCode-Patterns/Backtrack.md

 - Do : https://leetcode.com/problems/permutations/?envType=problem-list-v2&envId=rr2ss0g5

 # N-QUEENS
-- left_dia , right_dia  masks to be managed rightly
+- left_dia , right_dia  masks to be managed rightly , TC = O(N! x N^2) as Braching factor of state space tree is O(N!) whereas N^2 is for copying the solutions. which happens when base case hit , as solution gen {which is till n <= 9 is  small constant} .
 - dO :https://leetcode.com/problems/n-queens/submissions/1904468182/?envType=problem-list-v2&envId=rr2ss0g5

 # LETTER-COMBINATIONS